mcglasp/squares/assets/README.md

 Everything listed below should behave identically in all screen sizes and orientations, with the expection of some touchscreen interactions (detailed below).

+**Devices used for testing:**

+15-inch Retina MacBook Pro 2015 running macOS Sierra iPhone XR running iOS 14

+The following were tested remotely due to Covid-19 restrictions, and therefore I must exercise caution as to the thoroughness of the testing conducted.

+Android Pixel 4a
+iPad 10.4 inch (2019)

+**Browsers included in testing:**

+Chrome
+Safari
+Firefox

 ***Basic Gameplay***

 * Start button should start the first, simplest, round of the game.
 The function startGame() should be called once and the following should be logged to the console